 Montgomery Place has incorporated numerous styles of architecture over the years.
 The original, federal-style, 1805 mansion was built by Janet Livingston Montgomery.
-In 1841, Louise and Cora, the next Livingston generation, discussed the transformation of the mansion with the architect Andrew Jackson Davis, marking the start of a program of design and construction that would span 30 years.
+In 1841, Louise and Cora, the next Livingston generation, discussed the transformation of the mansion with the architect Alexander Jackson Davis, marking the start of a program of design and construction that would span 30 years.
 The mansion is considered Davis’s finest neoclassical country house, significant for both its design excellence and its rarity.
 Other Davis-designed buildings on the property include the coach house, farmhouse, and Alpine-style Swiss cottage.